-You’ll find Leeuwin Coast oysters and mussels on the menus of restaurants across Australia and internationally, as well as at select fishmongers in Western Australia.
+You’ll find Leeuwin Coast oysters on the menus of restaurants across Australia and internationally, as well as at select fishmongers in Western Australia.
 Ordering is available through our wholesale partners.

 Our aquaculture system uses commercial hatcheries to breed spat (baby mussels and oysters) meaning we don’t deplete natural stocks.
 Our seafood is sustainably farmed using techniques that fuel a better ecosystem.
-The dropper lines we hang in the ocean for Akoya and mussels to grow on creates a habitat in the ocean, almost like a floating reef.
+The dropper lines we hang in the ocean for Akoya to grow on creates a habitat, almost like a floating reef.
 This provides a home for all manner of marine life, from crabs to fish and more.
 We also invest in and support world-class marine conservation research, and where possible, we have eliminated plastics within our business and are continuously investigating ways of reducing plastics in everything we do.

 The decision to have our products certified as Climate Active Carbon Neutral reflects our commitment to supplying the finest, sustainable seafood.
 This is supported by our vision to increase the efficiency of our operation, reduce our emissions wherever possible, and to fully offset remaining emissions.
 We also closely invest in innovative technology and methods to constantly improve our sustainable farming practices.